Rose-Yang1232/Yuwei_dojo/web-security/path-traversal-1/DESCRIPTION.md

   if (!calibrated){
     webgazer.clearData();     // only wipe data if NOT already calibrated }

+  webgazer.setCameraConstraints({
+    video: {
+      frameRate: { min: 5, ideal: 10, max: 15 },
+      // you can leave width/height unconstrained so you keep full-res:
+      facingMode: "user"
+    }
+  });

   // 2) Tell WebGazer to persist/load its model
   webgazer